isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 ### [2.
 Earth Venus Women's Sandal - Leather and Synthetic sole](https://www.amazon.com/dp/B005B7DVLM/?tag=p-policy-20)
 Earth Venus Women's Sandal is one of the most
 [stylish [walking](https://pestpolicy.com/best-walking-shoes-for-high-arches/) shoes for travel](https://www.google.com/search?rlz=1C1CHBD_enKE773KE778&q=stylish+walking+shoes+for+travel&sa=X&ved=0ahUKEwj85Jq1-OHaAhXkg-AKHWvIBk4Q1QIItAMoAA)
-available on the market today.�Earths elegant styling is made more appealing by the multi-density cushioning as well as comfortable footbed.
+available on the market today.Earths elegant styling is made more appealing by the multi-density cushioning as well as comfortable footbed.

 The shoe also features fantastic arch support and a heel that is generously cushioned to absorb shock effectively.
 Furthermore, Earth Venus Women's Sandal is made using a quality leather upper that has an amazing breathable lining to maintain the feet dry and fresh all day.